Skip to main content

 stk update app --description "Updated Application description"

-Data stored in the application's metadata will be synchronized with the API.
+Application metadata will be synchronized with the API.

 Parameters

--n, --name TEXTIt adds the application name.
+-n, --name TEXTUpdates the Application name.

 stk update app --name app-renamed